pseusys/SeasideVPN/README.md

 # SeasideVPN

-A simple PPTP UDP Proxy and VPN system
+A simple PPTP UDP and VPN system

 > Inspired by [this](https://github.com/habibiefaried/vpn-protocol-udp-pptp) project and tutorial.